Barty won't defend French Open title

 The Australian has decided against defending her crown in Paris due to COVID-19 and concerns over her preparation.

-"It has been a difficult decision to make but unfortunately I will not be competing in Europe this year," Barty wrote on Instagram.
+"It has been a difficult decision to make but unfortunately I will not be competing in Europe this year," Barty wrote on Instagram on Tuesday.

-It has been a difficult decision to make but unfortunately I will not be competing in Europe this year.
-Last year’s French Open was the most special tournament of my career so this is not a decision I have made lightly.
-There are two reasons for my decision.
-The first is the health risks that still exist with Covid.
-The second is my preparation, which has not been ideal without my coach being able to train with me due to the state border closures in Australia.
-I wish the players and the French Federation all the best for a successful tournament.
-I now look forward to a long preseason and the summer in Australia.
-It has been a challenging year for everyone and although I am disappointed on a tennis front, the health and well-being of my family and my team will always be my priority.
-Thank you to my fans for your continued support, I can’t wait to play for you again.

 "Last year's French Open was the most special tournament of my career so this is not a decision I have made lightly.